-Lo aa gayi Lohri ve… This song from one of Bollywood’s favourite films, Veer Zaara, perfectly encapsulates the spirit of the harvest festival of Lohri that is celebrated each year on January 13.
+Lo aa gayi Lohri ve… This song from one of Bollywood’s favourite films, Veer Zaara, perfectly encapsulates the spirit of the harvest festival of Lohri that is celebrated on January 14, 2023.
 The air reverberates with the sounds of the dhol, as people—particularly across northern India—celebrate the culmination of the winter season and welcome spring with open arms.
 The festival also serves as a symbol of gratitude to the Sun god for the harvests of the year.

 Legend goes that Lohri derives its name from the word ‘loh’, which signifies the warmth and light provided by the fire.
 Another popular one revolves around a man called Dulla Bhatti, who would steal from the rich and rescue the girls that were in the captivity of Mughals.